Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Ying Huang - Bank of America Merrill Lynch

 Thank you.
-And then also, Stu, you mentioned that, you just reached a reimbursement agreement in Denmark, and also in Ireland in principle.
-Can you talk about roughly are they close to what the pricing you got from Germany?
+And then also, Stu, you mentioned that you just reached a reimbursement agreement in Denmark, and also in Ireland in principle.
+Can you talk about roughly, are they close to what the pricing you got from Germany?
 Thank you.

 Stuart A. Arbuckle - Vertex Pharmaceuticals, Inc.